Back To Schedule

 Rachel Susser

-Rachel Susser is a software engineer with over 10 years of industry experience in developing real-time audio software in C++.
-She has worked at both the operating system and application level for companies including ROLI, Apple, and Ableton.
-Teaching and mentoring are an important part of her work; she is the founder and facilitator of the Better Code Study Group at Ableton and also co-coordinates the Audio Developer Meetup Berlin.
-Rachel is a flutist and performs regularly with various ensembles.
+Rachel Susser is a software engineer with over 10 years of industry experience developing real-time audio software in C++.
+She has worked at both the operating system and application level for companies including ROLI, Apple, and Ableton, where she is currently works on Live's audio engine.
+She co-coordinates the Audio Developer Meetup Berlin and is the founder of the Better Code Study Group at Ableton.
+Rachel is also a musician, most often seen playing flute.

 VolumetricCondensed